 Soy: The Little Bean With A Big Impact

 Soy has gotten a bit of a bad reputation, but it’s most undeserved.
 Soybeans are a super healthful legume, and it comes in various forms for your eating pleasure.
-You can enjoy this wondrous bean fresh (as edamame), dried (for soups and stews), as tofu, soymilk, or fermented into tempeh or miso.
-Soy is also used as a protein supplement as soy protein powder.
+You can enjoy this wondrous bean fresh (as edamame), dried (for soups and stews), as tofu, soymilk, fermented into tempeh or miso; soy is also used as a protein supplement as soy protein powder.

-You may have heard that soy can be dangerous to your health, but it totally depends on what type of soy you’re eating.
-Fresh foods made from soy are complete foods and contain all the fat, fiber, and protein that makes the food complete, digestible, and bioavailable.
+You may have heard that soy can be dangerous to your health, but it totally depends on what type of soy you are eating.
+Fresh foods made from soy are complete foods, and contain all the fat, fiber, and protein that makes the food complete, digestible, and bioavailable.

 Soy Recipes

 Like soy, there are often misunderstandings about hemp.
-Hemp has proven to be an incredible crop: It’s good for soil, requires little inputs, can be used as a building material, turned into clothing, made into biofuels, and we can eat it!
+Hemp has proven to be an incredible crop: it’s good for soil, requires little inputs, can be used a building material, turned into clothing, made into biofuels, and we can eat it!
+And yet, because it’s related to marijuana, hemp has a negative reputation; in the United States, hemp is still considered a Schedule 1 substance, even though there is no psychoactive component in the plant.

 Hemp seeds are tiny, soft seeds that can be used in a variety of ways.
-I like to sprinkle them on my salads, atop oatmeal or chia bowls, blended into sauces or smoothies, and added to trail mix or bars.
+I like to sprinkle on my salads, atop oatmeal or chia bowls, blended into sauces or smoothies, and added to trail mix or bars.
 Their soft texture makes them almost unnoticeable in most recipes, but there are lots of good reasons to add them.
-Hemp has a balanced ratio of omega oil-3, 6, and 9, and it’s high in protein: 10 grams of protein for just 3 tablespoons of seeds.
+Hemp has a balanced ratio of omega oil 3, 6, and 9, and it’s high in protein: 10 grams for protein for just 3 Tablespoons of seeds.

 Hemp protein powder has a deep green color and looks best in green or berry-colored smoothies.
-The protein powder has 15 grams of protein per 3 tablespoons (30 grams).
-It also works really well in baked goods, as an additive to veggie burgers, and in bars.
+The protein powder has 15 grams of protein per 3 Tablespoons (30 grams).
+It also works really well in baked goods, as an additive to veggie burgers, and in bars, like my Hemp Protein Bars shown below.

 Hemp Recipes